 This screening assessment of the NDP has been carried out on the understanding that any proposals referred to in the NDP which could be considered to constitute a 'project' within the definition of the Habitats Directive shall be subject AA at project level, as required.
 Similarly, where the NDP gives rise to other plans or programmes which could be considered to constitute the definition of the same under the Habitats Directive, the plan or programme shall similarly be subject to AA prior to adoption, as required.
-As previously outlined, GNI is currently preparing an NIP which will set out in more detail the manner in which projects identified in the NDP will be developed.
+As previously outlined, GNI has prepared a NIP which sets out in more detail the manner in which projects identified in the NDP will be developed.
 The NIP has been subject to AA and a Natura Impact Report has been prepared.

-Thus, in considering the overall nature of the NDP as a whole, in itself, and in the understanding that this assessment does not exempt the specific projects from the assessment requirements of Article 6(3) at a later stage, no potential for significant effects on Natura 2000 sites was identified in the assessment of the draft 2020 NDP.
+Thus, in considering the overall nature of the NDP as a whole, in itself, and in the understanding that this assessment does not exempt the specific projects from the assessment requirements of Article 6(3) at a later stage, no potential for significant effects on Natura 2000 sites was identified in the assessment of the draft 2021 NDP.

-Potential for Cumulative Effects 3.4
+3.4 Potential for Cumulative Effects